Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 1: The Perfectionist
+## Type 1: Perfectionism and Obsessive-Compulsive Tendencies

 Type 1s are susceptible to a range of mental health challenges, including: